 They studied 10 older (65-80 yr) and 10 younger (19-26 yr) men who were moderate consumers of caffeine.
 Caffeine ingestion resulted in similar increases in both the old and young men for plasma caffeine levels; thus both young and old absorb caffeine equally well.
 Metabolic rate or energy expenditure increased similarly by 11% in young and 9.5% in the older men.
 According to the scientists, “older and younger men show a similar thermogenic response to caffeine ingestion, whereas older men show a smaller increase in fatty acid availability after a caffeine challenge.
 These metabolic differences are not related to alterations in norepinephrine kinetics or fat oxidation.”
 (8) A recent study presented at the International Society of Sports Nutrition Conference in Las Vegas showed that a functional coffee beverage that also contained bitter orange, hydroxycitric acid, and chromium produced a significant increase (up to 30%) in metabolic rate.
 (9) This particular study is the first presented on ‘functional coffee’ (i.e. coffee with added nutraceuticals).

 The Judgement on Java

-Clearly, consume coffee or caffeine can have a myriad of health benefits ranging from increased mental and physical performance, enhanced lipolysis or fat burning, to an improvement in health (e.g. decreased risk of type 2 diabetes).
-With the advent of functional coffee (i.e. nutraceuticals added to coffee to enhance it’s health benefits), the future of java is indeed bright.
+Clearly, consuming coffee or caffeine can have a myriad of health benefits ranging from the increased mental and physical performance, enhanced lipolysis or fat burning, to an improvement in health (e.g. decreased risk of type 2 diabetes).
+With the advent of functional coffee (i.e. nutraceuticals added to coffee to enhance its health benefits), the future of java is indeed bright.